 There has been a ton of debate over the years about which kind of belaying device is better, and most of it arises from improper use of the devices.
 Basically, if you belay using the proper PBUS method, it won’t matter whether you have an ATC or a Grigri.
 The big advantage of the Grigri is that it makes it easier to hold the rope when a climber is hanging on it (your brake hand is a back-up to the device’s camming mechanism, rather than the engaged component in the system).
 The disadvantage is that it had moving pieces and levers and requires more intricate knowledge to use properly.

 Regardless of which device you prefer, it’s worth noting that many gyms have a preference of their own.
 Before you make your purchase, make sure the gym you’re climbing at allows you to use that device.
 It can go either way so don’t make assumptions.
 Ask first, buy second.
-And for more information on belay devices, check out our article on how to choose a belay device for climbing.
+And for more information on belay devices, check out our article on the best belay devices for climbing.

 7. Chalk Talk